maxoja/line-check-my-user-id/README.md

 # LINE bot - Your ID
-By just initiate a chat with this bot, it simply lets you know your own user ID which you can use for any purpose
+By just initiate a chat with this bot, it simply lets you know your own user ID which you can use for any purpose.
+It's mostly useful for early-stage development work.

 ## How to use
 You can add friend using `@490mokul` or the following QR Code.